syncfusion-content/javascript-docs/js/api/ejRangeNavigator.md

 {% highlight html %}

-//Gets or sets color of majorGridLines in RangeNavigator, after initialization:
+//Gets or sets color of majorGridLines in range navigator, after initialization:
-        //Gets the color of majorGridLines in RangeNavigator
+        //Gets the color of majorGridLines in range navigator
         $("#container").ejRangeNavigator("option", "navigatorStyleSettings.majorGridLineStyle.color");

-        //Sets the color of majorGridLines in RangeNavigator{% endhighlight %}
+        //Sets the color of majorGridLines in range navigator{% endhighlight %}